Find Affordable College Courses

 Of the 74 students majoring in education at Southwest Baptist University, 22% are male and 78% are female.

-Baker University did quite well in this year’s ranking of the most popular places for general education students to get a master’s degree.
-It came in at #9 on the list.
-Located in the town of Baldwin City, Baker is a private not-for-profit school with a small student population.
+With a ranking of #9, Baker University did quite well on this year’s most popular schools for general education students working on their master’s degree.
+Located in the town of Baldwin City, Baker is a private not-for-profit college with a small student population.

 About 81% of the students majoring in education at the school are women while 19% are male.

-Lindenwood University did quite well in this year’s ranking of the most popular places for general education students to get a master’s degree.
-It came in at #10 on the list.
-Located in the city of Saint Charles, Lindenwood University is a private not-for-profit college with a medium-sized student population.
+Lindenwood University came in at #10 in this year’s edition of the Most Popular General Education Master’s Degree Schools in the Plains States Region ranking.
+Located in the city of Saint Charles, Lindenwood University is a private not-for-profit college with a moderately-sized student population.

 Women make up 86% of the education majors at the school.